 - Start your day with a smile.
-This may sound crazy, but it make your day different in a good.
-Try it: Smile at yourself in the mirror and let the smile shine through to your eyes — say: Am fab!
+This may sound crazy, but it makes your day different in a good.
+Try it: Smile at yourself in the mirror and let the smile shine through to your eyes — say – “I Am fab!”

-- Spend time with people that energise you, and let go of the doom-gloomers, as positive energy is contagious and negativity poisonous.
+- Spend time with people that energize you, and let go of the doom-gloom-ers, as positive energy is contagious and negativity poisonous.

 Age Proof Yourself to Avoid The Myths

-In Scandinavia women around 50 are often referred to as ‘tant’ which loosely translates to ‘auntie’, but also means ‘old lady’.
-With this labelling many suggestions and jokes are often made to insinuate how a woman should dress (no leather trousers), do their hair (bring in the cauliflower look), and how to behave (no rave, please).
-Overall – it is a rather crude way to instil a shaking of mid-life confidence.
+In Scandinavia women around 50 are often referred to as ‘tant’ which loosely translates to ‘auntie’.
+With this labeling, many suggestions and jokes are often made to insinuate how a woman should dress (no leather trousers), do their hair (no coloring)!
+And how to behave (no rave, please).
+Overall – a rather crude way to instill a shaking of mid-life confidence.

 The lack of self-esteem hits full on because of society’s emphasis on youthfulness and physical appearances.
 It is also a sexist double standard as men who are greying are perceived as distinguished, mature, and sexy, while women are viewed as being over the hill or past their prime.
 The reality of actual physical changes does little to help you avoid a midlife crisis.

-The way to deal with such prejudice, and so called ‘jokes’ is to do what you like to do.
-To age proof yourself helps you ward off the most obvious signs of ageing — and you will feel fabulous.
+The way to deal with such prejudice, and so-called ‘jokes’ is to do what you like to do.
+To age proof, yourself helps you ward off the most obvious signs of aging.
 Keep ’em guessing!